-The School of Art also offers taught postgraduate courses leading to the award of the Degrees of Master of Fine Art, Masters in Design (Design Practice: Textiles as Fashion), Master of Animation, Master of Sound for the Moving Image, Masters in Art, Design and Architecture in Education and Master of Research in Creative Practices.
+The School of Art also offers taught postgraduate courses leading to the award of the Degrees of Postgraduate Certificate in Supervision (Creative Practices), Postgraduate Certificate in Learning and Teaching (Creative Practices), Master of Architectural Studies, Master of Design (Animation), Master of Design (Fashion and Textiles), Master of Design (Innovation Design), Master of Design (Sound for the Moving Image), Master of Letters (Creative Education), Master of Fine Art, Master of Research in Creative Practices.
 Application for all of the above part-time and postgraduate degrees should be made to The Academic Registry, The Glasgow School of Art, 167 Renfrew Street, Glasgow G3 6RQ.